Stafford Creek Corrections Center Inmates Train to Become Yoga Instructors

 Meeting a Need

 Vissers says yoga classes are often not available at corrections facilities across the state, and the ones that do offer them often have long waiting lists.
-She says training offenders with long sentences to become yoga teachers will help them make yoga—and the wellness benefits linked to it—available to offenders at prisons that don’t offer yoga programming.
+She says training inmates with long sentences to become yoga teachers will help them make yoga—and the wellness benefits linked to it—available to inmates at prisons that don’t offer yoga programming.

 “We whole-heartedly believe that every incarcerated person, whether they will be released or not, should have access to opportunities for personal growth and professional development,” Vissers said.